August 1: “You’ll never look at music the same way again” – In 1981, MTV began broadcasting.

 Requiem – In 1935, a plane crash killed Will Rogers and Wiley Post.

-Military Precision – In 1995, Shannon Faulkner arrives at the Citadel.
+Military Precision – In 1995, Shannon Faulkner arrived at the Citadel.

 Macbeth – In 1057, King Macbeth was killed.

-August 16: Ray Chapman – In 1920, a baseball player is struck in the head with a baseball, the only death from the game.
+August 16: Ray Chapman – In 1920, a baseball player was struck in the head with a baseball, the only death from the game.